On the Trail of Hans Christian Andersen in Odense

 Across the city you will notice statues of The Shadow, The Travelling Companion, The Improvisatore, The Mermaid, The Emperor’s New Clothes, The Woman with the Eggs, The Flying Trunk … and many more.

-On a corner at Overgade you will spot the Steadfast Tin Soldier, and at another site the Shepherdess and Chimney Sweep – constantly reminding you of the little boy who grew up in Odense and achieved success and world-fame for his extraordinarily unique stories.
+On a corner at Overgade, you will spot the Steadfast Tin Soldier, and at another site, the Shepherdess and Chimney Sweep – constantly reminding you of the little boy who grew up in Odense and achieved success and world-fame for his extraordinarily unique stories.

-Sankt Knuds Kirke (Saint Canute’s Cathedral) is one of the most impressive church constructions in Odense, and probably the finest Gothic church in Denmark.
-The Cathedral is named after the Danish king Canute the Saint (Knud den Hellige) who was murdered here in 1086.
+Sankt Knuds Kirke (Saint Canute’s Cathedral) is one of the most impressive church constructions in Odense and probably the finest Gothic church in Denmark.
+The Cathedral is named after the Danish king Canute the Saint (Knud den Hellige), who was murdered here in 1086.
 His remains are still today kept in the crypt.

-Between the Cathedral and the river Odense Å you just cannot miss the statue of Hans Christian Andersen which has got a top location on the lawns in front of the Cathedral.
+Between the Cathedral and the river Odense Å, you cannot miss the statue of Hans Christian Andersen, which is a top location on the lawns in front of the Cathedral.

 An enormous sculpture, Oceania, adorns the square, Flakhaven, in front of the city hall.
 She is Svend Wiig Hansen’s masterpiece of a sea goddess, received as a gift from The Odense City Art Foundation in 1992.

-At the same time Odense is a lovely city to spend a couple of days in – and it is great to chill in the city parks and enjoy the culture and vibe of students, curious visitors and other more permanent residents.
+At the same time, Odense is a lovely city to spend a couple of days in – and it is great to chill in the city parks and enjoy the culture and vibe of students, curious visitors and other more permanent residents.

 Finally, don’t miss Brandts Klædefabrik in the middle of Odense’s shopping district.

 The building is today a unique cultural centre seething with atmosphere with artwork from all over the world.
-It doesn’t come as a surprise that it used to be a textile factory, and it is still very authentic!
+It doesn’t come as a surprise that it used to be a textile factory and it is still very authentic!

 Do you need inspiration for 3 days in Copenhagen?
 Find it here: Copenhagen 3-Day Itinerary